sagar-grv/hackrx-final-project/README.md

 ## 🚀 API Endpoint

+### Welcome Message

+- Sending a `GET` request to the root URL (`/`) will return a JSON object with a welcome message and basic information about the API.
-To use the API, send a `POST` request to the `/hackrx/run` endpoint.
+- To use the API, send a `POST` request to the `/hackrx/run` endpoint.

 ### Request Body